 - Wearing non-polished amber will give you positive energy

-- Non-polished beads can avoid migraines, headaches, and stomach problems
+- Unpolished beads can help avoid migraines, headaches, and stomach problems

 This gem turns up in my life again

-Last November I retired from my daytime job.
+Last November, I retired from my daytime job.
 I was happy to have more time to spend on my jewelry business.
 But I also wanted to do something for our local community.
-For a few years, we have had a museum, dedicated to the archeological finds in our neighborhood.
+For a few years, we have had a museum dedicated to the archaeological finds in our neighborhood.

-When constructors started to build houses quite near where I live, they discovered a very very old wooden boat, that looked like a canoe and the remains of a very ancient young girl.
-The local government decided to bring the girl alive again, by using the remains to rebuild her body and face.
+When constructors started to build houses quite near where I live, they discovered a very, very old wooden boat that looked like a canoe, and the remains of a very ancient young girl.
+The local government decided to bring the girl to life again by using the remains to rebuild her body and face.
 And we call her ‘Hilde’.

 The magic word of the solution is ‘trade’.
-Those people traveled in their wooden open canoes all the way up to the Baltic States, sold their stuff, and got amber in return.
+Those people traveled in their wooden open canoes up to the Baltic States, sold their stuff, and got amber in return.
 The Vikings were masters in carving these gem pieces into animal shapes or beads.

 Already in the Middle Ages, this gem was very popular as a decoration and a piece of jewelry.
 But even in those days, you had to be rich to afford such a precious piece of jewelry.

-Around 60-40 million years ago Scandinavia and the Baltic States were covered with pine trees (pinus succinifera).
-When a tree got damaged it repaired that damage by producing resin.
-Resin is rather sticky and insects or leaves and plants can get caught in that resin.
+Around 60-40 million years ago, Scandinavia and the Baltic States were covered with pine trees (Pinus succinifera).
+When a tree gets damaged, it repairs that damage by producing resin.
+Resin is rather sticky, and insects, leaves, and plants can get caught in that resin.

 It is flooded away

-About 35 million years ago the level of the sea started rising and the amber was flushed away out of the Scandinavian soil by the rivers.
-Later (15 million years) the gem was flushed even further and you can still find beautiful pieces on the coasts of the Baltic States and Denmark.
+About 35 million years ago, the level of the sea started rising, and the amber was flushed away from the Scandinavian soil by the rivers.
+Later (15 million years), the gem was flushed even further, and you can still find beautiful pieces on the coasts of the Baltic States and Denmark.

 And turns up further down in Europe

 The most beautiful thing about it is that you can see the insects and plants from millions and millions of years ago in those beautiful pieces.
-Even the softer parts are visible, which is not the case when you find fossilized dinosaurs etc. Amber with inclusion is like a time capsule, where the time stopped a few million years back.
+Even the softer parts are visible, which is not the case when you find fossilized dinosaurs, etc. Amber with inclusion is like a time capsule, where time stopped a few million years ago.

 What does it look like?

-The fresh resin, when it drops from a tree is yellow and most of the gem has that color.
+The fresh resin, when it drops from a tree, is yellow, and most of the gum has that color.
 And every piece started its life being yellow.
-Because the resin is sticky at the beginning it can pick up all kinds of insects, plants, or other stuff, which can change the color into brown or orange-red, but also green, blue, or black.
-The transparent yellow pieces are most popular and when there is an insect or plant in that piece, the amber will get quite valuable.
+Because the resin is sticky at the beginning, it can pick up all kinds of insects, plants, or other stuff, which can change the color into brown or orange-red, but also green, blue, or black.
+The transparent yellow pieces are most popular, and when there is an insect or plant in that piece, the amber will get quite valuable.

 It is a soft ‘stone’ (2-2.5 on the scale of Mohs).
 Together with pearls and coral, it belongs to the few organic semi-precious stones.
 Since it consists of organic material, it can burn.